bitcoin-sv/ts-sdk/docs/kvstore.md

 Throws

-If multiple outputs are found for the key (ambiguous state).
+If too many outputs are found for the key (ambiguous state).

 If the found output's locking script cannot be decoded or represents an invalid token format.